-Join other students on campus to explore new experiences to make your time at Loyola all the more impactful.
-Meeting your peers and engaging others promotes change on campus, locally and globally.
+Join students on campus to explore new experiences to make your time at Loyola all the more impactful.
+Meeting your peers and engaging others promotes change on campus, locally, and globally.
 Below you will find several student groups at Loyola that have an environmental focus.

 Renewable Energy at Loyola (REAL): REAL strives to maintain Loyola’s status on the leading edge of green technology implementation.
 Focusing mainly on wind turbine and solar cell technologies we aim to include individuals with a wide range of interests and studies including physics, computer science, engineering, environmental science, business, marketing, public relations, and anyone with an attraction to alternative energy.

 Did not find what you are looking for?
 Please visit Student Activities for a complete listing.